LPA Learning

-You must identify any possible risk on your property where livestock could come into contact with physical and/or chemical contaminants and develop strategies for how this risk will be controlled.
+You must identify any possible risk on your property where livestock could be exposed to sites or sources of unacceptable contamination from persistent chemicals, pathogens from recycled water or physical contaminants and develop strategies for how this risk will be controlled.

 To ensure you are controlling the risk of contaminated product entering the food chain, livestock owners must: